 What Is CoolSculpting®?

 CoolSculpting® is a non-invasive body contouring procedure by ZELTIQ® Aesthetics that can create a tighter, slimmer shape in under an hour.
-The process is FDA-cleared for the reduction of fat cells on the abdomen, flanks, and thighs, helping tone these common trouble areas.
+The process is FDA-cleared for the reduction of fat cells in the abdomen, flanks, buttocks, thighs, and back, as well as under the chin and jawline.
 CoolSculpting works by sending cooling energy to stubborn pockets of fat that have not seen improvement from diet and exercise.
 The technology targets excess fat cells and does not affect the surrounding tissue, such as the skin, nerves, or vessels.
 As a result, the treatment is typically more comfortable and requires no downtime following each session.

 - CoolSculpting Candidates